applicationdesignframework/applicationdesignframework.github.io/README.md

 # Application Design Framework (ADF)
+A framework to help align business with technology, minimize rework, and design applications for maintainability and evolution

+## Context
-Builders maintain and evolve applications over time.
+Companies build, maintain and evolve applications over time.
 They need to do so safely (reduce blast radius) and effectively (build on existing knowledge) to reduce risk and increase velocity.
-ADF aims to help builders achieve these goals.
+ADF aims to help companies achieve these goals.

 ADF uses the following [definitions](https://docs.aws.amazon.com/wellarchitected/latest/framework/definitions.html) from the AWS Well-Architected Framework (generalized):
 * A **component** is the code, configuration, and resources that together deliver against a requirement.
 A component is often the unit of technical ownership, and is decoupled from other components.
 * An **architecture** describes how components work together.
 How components communicate and interact is often the focus of architecture diagrams.

+## Recommendations
 ADF introduces the following recommendations along with related personas:
 1. **Work backwards [Sales, Marketing, Product]** to clarify the problem and the solution.
 Write use cases or [press release/frequently asked questions (PR/FAQ)](https://productstrategy.co/working-backwards-the-amazon-prfaq-for-product-innovation/) or [pitch](https://basecamp.com/shapeup/1.5-chapter-06).
 2. **Write stories [Product]** to start the conversation about requirements.